Eschatologue/CM_wiki/docs/class/rogue/scout.md

 ### Level 9: Superior Mobility

-Your **:rsc-spd: Speed**{ .rsc } increases by 10 feet.
+Your **:rsc-spd: Speed**{ .em } increases by 10 feet.
 If you have a Climb Speed or a Swim Speed, they also benefit from this increase.

 In addition, you no longer need to forgo any Sneak Attack dice in order to use the Withdraw option of your [Cunning Strike].